 Case Studies

-With dramatic gables and a glass exterior, this custom-built home camouflages itself among the surrounding trees
+With dramatic gables and expanses of glass, this custom home camouflages itself among the surrounding trees

 Dec.
 16, 2024